Super Bowl XLVIII: Pregame

 The pregame show began with the Rutgers Scarlet Knights Marching Band and Syracuse University Marching Band.
-Queen Latifah, joined by the New Jersey Youth Chorus, sang "America the Beautiful".
+Rapper, singer, actress, and New Jersey native Queen Latifah, joined by the New Jersey Youth Chorus, sang "America the Beautiful".

-"The Star-Spangled Banner" was then sung by Renée Fleming, the first, (and, so far, only), opera singer ever to do so at a Super Bowl.
+"The Star-Spangled Banner" was then sung by Renée Fleming accompanied by the Armed Forces Chorus, the first (and, so far, only) opera singer ever to do so at a Super Bowl.
 A V-shaped formation of three United States Army Black Hawks, three Apache attack helicopters and three Chinook heavy-lifters did a military flyover timed with the last note of the song.